jlu5/icoextract/LIB-USAGE.md

     im = Image.open(data)
     # ... manipulate a copy of the icon

+    # In icoextract 0.2.0+, you can also extract icons by resource ID
+    extractor.export_icon('/path/to/your.ico', resource_id=1234)

 except IconExtractorError:
     # No icons available, or the icon resource is malformed
     pass